shjala/syncscribe/README.md

 # SyncScribe 🎙️

 SyncScribe takes an audio file and generates a standalone HTML viewer with embedded audio and synchronized transcription.
 Words are highlighted as they're spoken, and hovering over any word provides instant English translation.
+The generated file is fully self-contained and works completely offline, requiring no internet connection.

 It uses local OpenAI's Whisper models via faster-whisper, if GPU-acceleration is available, it will be used.
 Checkout [sample page](https://defense.sh/syncscribe/sample-audio/sample_viewer.html) for a demonstration.